School Board State and Federal Legislative Program

 Fairfax County School Board 2024 State Priority Positions

-The Fairfax County School Board (FCSB) believes that public education should be based on a strong partnership between the Commonwealth and local school divisions, with the state supporting locally based public education.
+The Fairfax County School Board (FCSB) believes that public education should be based on a strong partnership between the Commonwealth and local school divisions, with the state supporting locally based and student-centered public education.
 Adequate and appropriate state funding for public pre-K, elementary, and secondary education—with the state fairly sharing in the true local costs of implementing Virginia’s mandated education related programs – is critical to ensuring high quality instructional and support programs for all students in the Commonwealth.
 While we understand the state’s role in setting and measuring standards, the supervision of schools and flexibility in the implementation of educational policies should remain with local school boards per the Virginia Constitution.

 The FCSB supports addressing state Standards of Quality (SOQ) funding formula imbalances and inadequacies through the implementation of many of the Near- and Long-Term recommendations made by the Joint Legislative Audit and Review Commission’s (JLARC) K-12 Funding Formula study, including:

 - Elimination of Great Recession-era cost reduction measures (which includes the state cap on support position funding); calculating prevailing costs using division averages; and updating out-of-date salary assumptions during re-benchmarking

 - Replacing the existing cost of competing adjustment (COCA) with a newer, more accurate adjustment based on a Virginia cost of labor index, or at least fully funding the existing COCA